CocytusDEDI/MMSpellbook/README.md

 # MMSpellbook
 MMSpellbook (Magic Modelling Spellbook) is a magic system for Godot that allows for the creation of custom spells.
 Once complete, it should provide a way for players to write their own custom spells using a simple language in game and then be executed.
 The spell has an amount of energy and that energy is used as the spell executes.
-Different instructions in the spell have different efficencies which changes how much energy is used per instruction in the spell.
+Different instructions in the spell have different efficiencies which changes how much energy is used per instruction in the spell.
 The spell executes until it runs out of energy.

 ## How to use
 - Git clone the repository using `git clone https://github.com/CocytusDEDI/MMSpellbook.git` in the terminal